ZhuangLab/storm-analysis/doc/source/parameters.rst

 Multiplane
 -----------

+This fitter works with any of 3 PSF models (1) the measured PSFs, (2) the pupil functions or (3) the 3D cubic splines.
+However you can not mix and match, the models for each channel/plane must all be of the same type.

 * **channelX_cal** - (X = 0-7) The sCMOS camera calibration file for plane X.

 * **channelX_ext** - (X = 0-7) The movie file extension for the movie for plane X. The